RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 <https://gsoc.rocket.chat/>

-Our community of mentors is now hard-at-work right now going through every one of the proposals, and will be contacting students for a video chat prior to deciding on proposal selection and slot assignments.
+Our community of mentors is hard-at-work right now going through every one of the proposals, and will be contacting students for a video chat prior to deciding on proposal selection and slot assignments.
 All students are encouraged to continue their engagement with our community, and contribute to our open source projects.

 ### About Rocket.Chat GSoC 2019